-Prof. Trau referred to net zero emission goal in COP26 and highlighted that SMEs should become an important part contributing to the achievement.
-He addressed that most industries are adopting strategies aimed at promoting social responsibilities and maintaining sustainable practices.
-He also stressed that sustainability should be a priority for businesses and Eco-design principles is an important tool to lower environmental impacts.
+Prof. Trau referred that the 26th UN Climate Change Conference of the Parties (COP26) aims to reduce the carbon dioxide emissions to zero.
+Additionally, most industries are adopting strategies aimed at promoting social responsibilities and maintaining sustainable practices.
+He highlighted that SMEs should become an important part contributing to the achievement of the goal of net zero emission.
+He stressed that sustainability should be a priority for businesses and Eco-design principles would help the businesses to lower impacts on the environment by using less resources and energy at designing stage.